 Offshore wind turbines are significantly larger than onshore turbines and the components are extremely heavy.
 Components like blades and towers cannot be transported by road or rail due to their size, and so a dedicated port is required to receive them before they are prepared for transportation to the offshore windfarms.

-Offshore wind ports need heavy-duty pavements able to withstand the components, as well as large areas of available land close to deep water channels to receive, store and assemble them.
+Offshore wind ports need heavy-duty pavements able to withstand the components, as well as large areas of available land close to a deep water channel to receive, store and assemble them.
 There is currently no port in Victoria suitable to support offshore wind.

 The development of suitable port facilities is therefore critical to achieving the Victorian Government's ambitious offshore wind targets.